rust-lang/book/src/ch01-00-introduction.md

 that performs better without sacrificing expressiveness.

-Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program's runtime performance isn't impacted.
+Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program’s runtime performance isn’t impacted.
 This makes it useful in a number of use cases that other languages aren’t good at: programs with predictable space and time requirements, embedding in other languages, and writing low-level code, like device drivers and operating systems.
-It's also great for web applications: it powers the Rust package registry site, crates.io!
-We're excited to see what *you* create with Rust.
+It’s also great for web applications: it powers the Rust package registry site, crates.io!
+We’re excited to see what *you* create with Rust.

 This book is written for a reader who already knows how to program in at least one programming language.
 After reading this book, you should be comfortable